salus-rai/Salus/responsible-ai-fairness/README.md

 1. Unstructured text training data validation for Bias.
 2. REST call support for text validationt to support ollama or similar model hosting.

-## Contact
-If you have more questions or need further insights, feel free to Connect with us @ infosysraitoolkit@infosys.com